 Following the G v Southwark 2009 House of Lords judgment, the Government issued joint statutory guidance from the Department for Children, Schools and Families (now the Department for Education) and Department for Communities and Local Government – Provision of Accommodation for 16 and 17 year old young people who may be homeless and/or require accommodation.
 This guidance outlines the legal duties under the Children Act 1989 and Housing Act 1996 for 16 and 17 year old young people who are homeless.

-The joint statutory guidance gives clear direction on the complementary roles of children’s services authorities and local housing authorities in implementing their separate statutory roles.
-The G v Southwark judgment clarified that in the case of a homeless 16 or 17 year olds, children’s law takes precedence over housing law.
-In light of this clarification, a fundamental principle of the joint statutory guidance is that all 16 and 17 year olds who are homeless should be assessed by children’s services under the Children Act 1989 to determine whether they are a child in need, as set out in Section 17 of the Act and, if so, whether a duty exists to offer accommodation under Section 20 of the Children Act 1989.
+The joint statutory guidance gives clear direction on the complementary roles of Children’s Services and local Housing Authorities in implementing their separate statutory roles.
+The G v Southwark judgment clarified that in the case of a homeless 16 or 17 year old, children’s law takes precedence over housing law.
+In light of this clarification, a fundamental principle of the joint statutory guidance is that all 16 and 17 year olds who are homeless should be assessed by Children’s Services under the Children Act 1989 to determine whether they are a child in need, as set out in Section 17 of the Act and, if so, whether a duty exists to offer accommodation under Section 20 of the Children Act 1989.

 The joint guidance was recently updated in April 2018 by the Ministry of Housing, Communities and Local Government and the Department for Education, following amendments to the 1996 Housing Act, following the introduction of the Homeless Reduction Act 2017.

 This protocol has been formulated to facilitate the exchange of information between agencies.
 It is, however, incumbent on all partners to recognise that any information shared must be justified on the merits of the agreement.
 The balance, between an individual’s Human Rights and the need to disclose information, must be assessed to ensure the information shared between agencies is proportionate to the purpose.